 The study challenges the commonly held belief that it is not possible for active managers to add value in what is widely regarded as the world’s most efficient capital market.
 Ten out of 11 of our U.S. large-cap funds included in the study had positive excess returns, on average, over all four of the time horizons examined.

-Our Approach to Strategic Investing
+Our Strategic Investing Approach

 We attribute our success primarily to careful stock selection and in-depth fundamental research, conducted by our long-tenured investment team.